rembold-cs151-master/Section12b/index.md

   :::

 ## Drilling In
-- Error messages will tell you exactly in what file and what line the error occurred: pay attention to this!
+- Error messages will tell you exactly in _what file_ and _what line_ the error occurred: pay attention to this!
   - Keep in mind that this is where the error occurred, **not** necessarily where the mistake occurred.
 But it is a good starting point.
   - If you can't find an error near this point, where else do you have code that creates or modifies the object involved?
 Probably in that object's class definition?
 - Are you getting an illegal operation error?
 Go to just before that line and print out the elements involved.
 Something is not what you think it is.
 - Don't forget that you can set break points in VSCode and run the code in debug mode!
 This can be easier sometimes than just using print statements.

-## Problem 1
+## Problem 2
 - In the materials for this section is a folder called `BrokenAdvTM`, which contains an advanced version of the TeachingMachine where someone was trying to add a points and reward system.
 - This implementation adds a `TMRewards` class that stores information about potential rewards that could be tied to a problem, including the text that should display to the screen and a points modifier.
   - The rewards data file is read inside the `TMCourse` constructor when a new course is created, and every reward is randomly dispersed amongst the possible questions.